Starting as a dental hygienist

 All new entrepreneurs have to come up with a name, start keeping business records, take out insurance, and register their business with KVK.
-On top of all the above, self-employed dental hygienists also have to consider the following:
+On top of all this, starting dental hygienists also have to consider the following:

 1. Start-up opportunities